zky04/zky04.github.io/_pages/about.md

 **Kunyu Zhang**, Qiang Li, Shujian Yu
 We propose a novel method to capture higher-order interactions while using information bottleneck to reduce redundancy between multi-view information for brain disorder diagnosis.

-# Research Interests
+# 🔬 Research Interests
-- **Medical AI**: Applying artificial intelligence to clinical diagnosis and treatment
+- **AI in Biomedicine**:  Applying artificial intelligence across biomedical domains, including but not limited to neuroscience, medical imaging, clinical diagnosis, and prognosis

-- **Healthcare Technology**: Developing innovative solutions for medical challenges
-- **Machine Learning**: Exploring ML applications in biomedical research
+- **Machine Learning for Health**: Investigating the adaptability and limitations of machine learning methods in biomedical research

-- **Clinical Decision Support**: Building AI systems to assist healthcare professionals
-- **Medical Image Analysis**: Using computer vision for medical imaging applications
+- **Generalizable AI Methodologies**: Exploring the theoretical foundations for extending AI from biomedical applications to other scientific disciplines through flexible, low-cost, and efficient deep learning frameworks